srlasher/pdstools/Home.md

     predictor_filename = 'binning.csv')
 ```

-## Read CDH Sample data
+### Read CDH Sample data

-The library is shipped with a default dataset from the CDH Sample application.
+The library ships with data from the CDH Sample application.
 You can import it using the following lines:

 ```python
 from cdhtools import datasets